by Disney Magic Diva and Matt

 The best part of Savi’s is that it isn’t just “build this.”
 It’s a show, a presentation and story of the lightsaber and what it has meant to Jedi and Sith.
 I cannot express how excited I am to have a blade that I can battle a friend with, clip onto a belt, and most importantly call mine.
 Building it in a situation like Savi’s, as opposed to Tatooine Traders or Mouse Gear at Walt Disney World Resort, was more mystical and fun.
 I appreciated the quieter setting, which combined with some cool lighting and a special activation moment provided more solemnity and intimacy to the moment on which, let’s be honest, I spent a lot of money.

 I cannot wait to go back.
 I believe some people will be let down by Millennium Falcon: Smuggler’s Run, and the lines to get into Oga’s Cantina are disappointing, but George Lucas said it best, “It could have gone very bad, but it didn’t.”
 There are things I’d love to see improved, but overall I’m amazed at Black Spire Outpost.
 It’ll be the must-do event of every trip to Disney for years to come for me.
-And in several years, when it quite downs a little, I look forward to just leisurely strolling around this outpost at the galaxy’s edge.
+And in several years, when it quiet downs a little, I look forward to just leisurely strolling around this outpost at the galaxy’s edge.

 When you’re ready to travel- whether at hyper-speed or just normal flight – Patricia at All for Dreams Travel can get you across the galaxy is less than 12 parsecs.
 Be sure to touch base with her via email today and secure your reservation to see Star Wars: Galaxy’s Edge.